maxlath/hub/README.md

 # Hub

 This is a **Web hub**: it let's you craft URLs to go from an **origin** to a **destination** on the web, at the condition that you provide enough information on those points to be identified within [Wikidata](https://wikidata.org).
 It works primarly around Wikimedia sites, but given the amount Wikidata knows about the web at large, it can get you pretty far!
-And if you don't where you want to go, that's ok too: this will just bring you to the closest Wikipedia article.
+And if you don't know where you want to go, that's ok too: this will just bring you to the closest Wikipedia article.

 **Target audience**:
 - Wikidata-centered tools developers